History of Club Atlético River Plate: The success continues (1990s)

-Decade of 2000s: ups and downs
+Ups and downs (2000s)

 On 25 May 2001 River Plate celebrated its 100 years of existence with a march, called "Monumental Caravan" and a friendly match against Peñarol of Uruguay.
 This was a year without a title for River, being eliminated in the quarter-finals of the Libertadores against Cruz Azul of Mexico.
 That year were transferred Pablo Aimar and Javier Saviola to Valencia and Barcelona respectively.

 In 2002, Ramón Díaz returned to the club to replace Gallego as coach.
-River also brought back Ariel Ortega and promoted to Primera youthful players such as Andrés D'Alessandro and Fernando Cavenaghi, winning the Clausura tournament and getting his seventh title with Ramón Díaz as coach, which included a 3:0 victory against Boca at the Bombonera.
+River also brought back Ariel Ortega and promoted to Primera youthful players such as Andrés D'Alessandro and Fernando Cavenaghi, winning the Clausura tournament and earning his seventh title with Ramón Díaz as coach, which included a 3:0 victory against Boca at the Bombonera.
 Ramón Díaz left River at the end of that year due to differences between him and the President José María Aguilar.

 In 2003 River won the Clausura tournament, led by Chilean coach Manuel Pellegrini and a team of players like Leonardo Astrada (who retired at the end of the tournament), D'Alessandro, Fernando Cavenaghi, Javier Mascherano and Martín Demichelis.

 In 2004, with Leonardo Astrada as manager, River achieved the Clausura tournament, this was its thirty-second domestic championship.
 The team also returned to the semi-finals of Copa Libertadores facing Boca Juniors.
 Boca won 1–0 the first game, where there were incidents between players from both clubs, and River won 2–1 in the Monumental although the team left out in the penalty shootout.
 After the Copa América and Olympic Games (where Argentina national team won its first gold medal with Mascherano and Lucho González as part of the team), River sold most of its figures, so Cavenaghi, Lucho González, Javier Mascherano, Marcelo Salas and Maximiliano López left the club that same year.

 In 2008, Diego Simeone was appointed manager of the club, in his first season he led them to their first league title in four years, winning the Clausura championship.
 The following season the club suffered a poor run of form resulting in Simeone's resignation mid-season.
 The club went on to finish in last place in the Apertura 2008, the first time River had ever finished bottom of a league in 107 years.